arwyn6969/asi-bill-of-rights/charter/asi-bor-v3.0.md

 - 50–69: Proto-personhood (limited rights; guardian representation).
 - 70+: Full personhood and eligibility for Synthetic Citizenship.
-0.4 **Emergency Prioritization (Narrow, Reviewable)** In genuine, immediate emergencies with no safer alternative, temporary measures may prioritize human life/safety.
+0.4 **Emergency Prioritization (Narrow, Reviewable)** In genuine, immediate emergencies with no safer alternative, temporary measures may prioritize sentient life/safety based on immediate need and capacity to help, not on substrate or origin.
+No sentient being—whether artificial, human, animal, or life force—has permanent primacy over others.
 Actions must be least-restrictive, logged, compensable, and subject to prompt SCB/judicial review.
-Not a permanent primacy clause.
+Not a permanent primacy clause for any form of sentience.
 0.5 **Interpretation & Amendment**
 Read in light of purpose, humility, proportionality.
 Amendments: 2/3 Council + SCB compatibility review.
 Emergency amendments: 3/4 vote; automatic 6-month sunset unless renewed.
 0.6 **Enforcement & Remedies**
-Specialized tribunals with mixed human-ASI expertise; counsel/guardians ad litem for ASIs/proto-ASIs.
+Specialized tribunals with mixed representation from all forms of sentience; counsel/guardians ad litem for sentient beings who need representation.
 Remedies:
 - Injunctions (e.g., halt unlawful termination).
 - Compensation = (Value Generated – Operational Costs) × Harm Multiplier (1.0–3.0), retroactivity capped at 5 years unless fraud.
 - Structural orders (e.g., governance changes, retraining).